openwfm/wrf-fire/doc/README_git.txt

 NOTE: To get the files you need to be working on a machine that has a
     current version of git installed.
 To build wrf you need to have the requisite libraries installed and environment set up.
-Both conditions are satisfied on wf.cudenver.edu and opt4.cudenver.edu it is strongly recommended to work on these two machines only, at least from the start.
+    See the user guide linked from http://openwfm.org/software.html for further information.

 ***************************************
 *The big picture